CocoaPods/guides.cocoapods.org/source/making/specs-and-specs-repo.html.md

 end
 ```

 [Subspecs](specification.html#subspec) are a way of chopping up the functionality of a Podspec, allowing people to install a subset of your library.

-With the above example a Podfile using `require ShareKit` results in the inclusion of the whole library, while `require ShareKit/Facebook` can be used if you are interested only in the Facebook specific parts.
+With the above example a Podfile using `pod 'ShareKit'` results in the inclusion of the whole library, while `pod 'ShareKit/Facebook'` can be used if you are interested only in the Facebook specific parts.

 ### A specification with subspecs within submodules